Flushot/sqlparse/README.md

 # SqlParse

-Parses SQL query into an AST.
+Parses and transforms SQL queries.

-This is a custom dialect of SQL.
+This is a custom dialect of SQL for experimentation purposes.
 It isn't emulating any particular database server's implementation, but a design goal is to keep it compatible with ANSI SQL.

 ## Tests